Angular Charts

 ]

-3. Add ng-apexcharts-module to importsimports: [
+3. Add ng-apexcharts-module to imports

 BrowserModule,